Phase Dependent Hanbury-Brown and Twiss effect

 The theory for the pulsed interference scheme in Fig.\ref{ex} was outlined in Ref.\citenum{ou22}.
-We can model the input pulse train of pulse separation $T_p$ as $E(t) = \sum_j A_j g(t-j T_p)$ and the coherent state of local oscillator as $E_{LO}(t) = \alpha \sum_j f(t-j T_p)$ with $g(t), f(t)$ being the normalized mode functions ($\int dt g^2(t)=1 = \int dt f^2(t)$) for the pulses and $A_j, \alpha$ as the amplitude of the j-th pulse of the two fields, respectively.
-The two fields are assumed to be matched pulse by pulse.
-Note that $\langle |A_j|^2\rangle_j \equiv \bar n$ and $|\alpha|^2$ are the average photon number per pulse for the two fields.
-With 50:50 beam splitters for the input field and the coherent local oscillator field, it is straightforward to find the coincidence rate as \cite{ou22}
+We can model the input pulse train of pulse separation $T_p$ as $E(t) = \sum_j A_j g(t-j T_p)$ and the coherent state of reference light as $E_{ref}(t) = \alpha \sum_j f(t-j T_p)$ with $g(t), f(t)$ being the normalized mode functions ($\int dt g^2(t)=1 = \int dt f^2(t)$) for the pulses and $A_j, \alpha$ as the amplitude of the j-th pulse of the two fields, respectively.
+The input fields and the reference fields are assumed to be matched pulse by pulse.
+To emulate fields at different locations, we introduce an optical delay $\Delta T_o$ for one of the fields, say $E_1$.
+The corresponding reference field ($\alpha_1$) also needs proper delay for pulse overlap.
+Denote $\langle |A_j|^2\rangle_j \equiv \bar n$ and $|\alpha|^2$ as the average photon number per pulse for the input and reference fields, respectively.
+Assuming BS1 and BS2 used to mix the input and reference fields are 50:50 beam splitters, it is straightforward to find the coincidence rate as \cite{ou22}